Ok it isn’t, I lied.

 A few lengths of spring onion greens, to garnish

-Heat up a thick pan (make sure it has a lid, i used my cast iron tagine) and add the oil, ginger, chilli and spring onion.
+Heat up a thick pan (make sure it has a lid, I used my cast iron tagine) and add the oil, ginger, chilli and spring onion.
 Fry it gently till you can smell them wafting out of the pan and up your nose.
-Add you pork and stir fry it, don’t let it stick to the pan (it will) until it is sealed on all sides.
-Next chuck in your wine (i used rice wine, sherry is just as good or if you are really stuck use a wine or cyder vinegar) your stock, cinnamon, star anise, soy and sugar and give it a good stir.
+Add your pork and stir fry it, don’t let it stick to the pan (it will) until it is sealed on all sides.
+Next chuck in your wine (easy to find in Asian supermarkets), your stock, cinnamon, star anise, soy and sugar and give it a good stir.
 Add a little salt and bring to the boil.

 Once boiling take it down to a low simmer and leave it for anything from 1 to 3 hours.
 The longer the better.
-Add some more chopped spring onions at the end, fresh and crunchy!
+Add some more chopped spring onions at the end for added freshness and crunch!